na-na-hi/renget/archive/RibombeeFly.md

 “Wrong,” Sneasel replied as she squeezed Taillow’s neck tighter.
 “Nobody hurts my partner and gets away with it.”

 Taillow’s struggles redoubled, and her eyes met mine.
 As she stared at me pleadingly, I finally felt the motivation to get moving.
-I broke free of my fear and jumped off the fence, floating down and landing next to the bird’s head.
+I broke free of my fear and jumped off the fence.

 “Sneasel, wait!”
-I shouted.
+I shouted as I softly landed next to Taillow's head.
 “Please don’t hurt her!”

 Sneasel’s narrowed gaze darted over to me.
 “What are you talking about?” she growled.
 “Booker, you almost died because she’s a total idiot!”